jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**A simple, fast, and effective way to make sure that all HTTP URLs get rewritten and redirected to SSL / HTTPS.**
+**A simple, fast and effective way to make sure that all HTTP URLs get rewritten and redirected to SSL / HTTPS.**

-**Simply activate the plugin and you're done** &mdash; there are no plugin settings to adjust or any changes made to your WordPress configuration.
+**Simply activate the plugin and you're done** &mdash; there are no plugin settings to adjust and no changes made to your WordPress configuration.

-**This plugin is significantly different than most plugins of this type** (*in a good way*) &mdash; other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage document. *Using PHP's output filter is error prone and much slower* than hooking native WordPress filters in combination with permanent (301) redirects ([considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).
+**This plugin is significantly different than most plugins of this type** (*in a good way*) &mdash; other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage document. *Using PHP's output filter is error prone and much slower* than hooking native WordPress filters in combination with permanent 301 redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

 **The plugin also checks for and honors proxy / load-balancing web server variables:**